List of tallest structures in Tokyo: Demolished buildings

-Tallest under construction, proposed, and canceled
+Under construction

-The tables below list projects currently under construction, proposed for construction, and plans that have been canceled.
+The tables below list projects currently under construction.
 The cut-off height used for all lists corresponds to the height of the last entry on the Tallest buildings list above.
 Visionary projects are excluded but can be found in the List of tallest structures envisioned for Tokyo.

-Under construction

-Azabudai Hills Residence B under construction as of April 5, 2024.

 Construction of the new WTC as of February 3, 2024 (first image); and Takanawa Gateway City (foreground), Azabudai Hills Mori JP Tower (left, back), and Mita Garden Tower (center, back) as of June 25, 2022 (second image).

-This table lists buildings currently under construction in Tokyo that are planned to rise at least 195 m.
 Buildings that have been topped out but are not yet completed are also included.
 A total of 29 skyscraper projects planned to rise at least 150 m are underway in Tokyo, as of May 2025.